mvslopes/mvslopes/README.md

 ### Academic Education in Business
-Specialization in Logistics - \
+Specialization in Logistics - UNINTER International University Center \
-Bachelor of Business Administration -
+Bachelor of Business Administration - Federal University of Viçosa

 ### Technologies studied and applied in laboratories and projects.